-This year I decided to focus on a few board books, picture books and paperback books for the younger readers ages 3 – 5 (and up).
-If you’ve been looking for good quality historical books about prominent Black people from the past and present, I hope you’ll enjoy this list.
-Perhaps you’ll find something new or be reminded of some of your old favorites.
+This year I decided to focus on a few board books and picture books for the younger readers ages 3 – 5 (and up).
+If you’ve been looking for excellent quality historical books about prominent Black people from the past and present, I hope you’ll enjoy this list.
+Maybe you’ll find something new or be reminded of some of your old favorites.

-I recommend these books because they are not overly wordy and don’t dwell strictly on Civil Rights, slavery or struggle.
-I think most are easily digestible for the younger crowd and great for reading aloud at home or with a preschool or Kindergarten class.
+I recommend these books because they are not overly wordy and don’t dwell strictly on oppression, slavery, pain, or struggle.
+Most are easily digestible for the younger crowd and great for reading aloud at home or with a preschool or early elementary class.

 (This post contains affiliate links.)

 Featuring eighteen trailblazing black women in American history, Dream Big, Little One is the irresistible board book adaptation of Little Leaders: Bold Women in Black History.
 Among these women, you'll find heroes, role models, and everyday women who did extraordinary things - bold women whose actions and beliefs contributed to making the world better for generations of girls and women to come.
 Whether they were putting pen to paper, soaring through the air or speaking up for the rights of others, the women profiled in these pages were all taking a stand against a world that didn't always accept them.